Generic selectors

 Dadamaino

-Her work is known for exploring geometric abstraction and repetitive patterns.
-Notably, her “Volumi” (Volumes) series features monochromatic canvases with geometrically arranged holes or cuts, creating depth and dimensionality.
+Her work is famous for its exploration of geometric abstraction and repetitive patterns.
+In her iconic “Volumi” (Volumes) series, Dadamaino used monochromatic canvases with geometric holes or cuts, adding depth and dimensionality to her art.

-These works contributed to the exploration of space and form in art, aligning with Spatialism principles, founded by Lucio Fontana.
+These pieces contributed to the exploration of space and form, aligning with the principles of Spatialism, a movement founded by Lucio Fontana.

 Video by Dep Art Gallery Milano